 “In 2007 planning and construction began on what would become the Smee Hall, the home for the School of Theology and Christian Ministry, the Wesleyan Center for 21st Century Studies, and the Center for Pastoral Leadership.
 In early planning and construction, the university received a gift from the Find Us Faithful Foundation in honor of Frank and Leah Clouse, a minister in the Church of the Nazarene.
 The gift was to provide for an art piece to be a part of the construction project.

-Dr. Joe Watkins, assistant to the president, visited with me one afternoon and asked if I was interested in designing and constructing a stained-glass window for the building.
+Dr. Joe Watkins, [executive vice president], visited with me one afternoon and asked if I was interested in designing and constructing a stained-glass window for the building.
 When I indicated my willingness and asked for the size of the window, Joe indicated that it was 20 feet long and 21 feet high.
 I was shocked by the size of the project and commented that he was asking for a stained-glass wall, not a window.
 The project would require working with the architects of the building, structural engineers, and even the California Coastal Commission.
 It was certainly larger than any project I had built in the past.

 I agreed to take on the project, and quickly realized that I would need assistance.
 I could not expect my neighbors to put up with semi-trucks delivering hundreds of pounds of glass to my workshop at home.
 In addition, I had no space large enough to lay out a full-scale drawing of the design.
 My distributor, Alpine Glass, agreed to assist with the space I needed along with crafts persons to assist with the construction.